 Crack width results of RC slabs and bars can be displayed with crack lines.
-The lines represent the direction of the cracks and their pen width the size of the crack width.
+The lines represent the direction of the cracks, their pen width the size of the crack width and the color represents if the crack width exceeds the allowed crack width.